runrig-coop/hedgerows/index.md

 police violence, housing shortages, supply chain disruptions and a global pandemic had clearly shifted our attentions.

-Samuel Oslund, then at CAPÉ[^CAPE] and the University of Quebec, directed the conversation towards the Amish _Ordnung_, in essence a code of conduct or rules each community formulates for itself. _Ordnung_ does not ban technology outright, but prescribes a selection process that may include evaluation by
+It was during the Justice for Nature session that Samuel Oslund, then at the CAPÉ[^CAPE] and researcher at large, directed the conversation towards the Amish _Ordnung_, in essence a code of conduct or rules each community formulates for itself. _Ordnung_ does not ban technology outright, but prescribes a selection process that may include evaluation by